 There are two exceptions to this law:

 1. Your lender can decide to ask the bankruptcy court to lift the stay as it applies to your home.
 If the judge approves a motion to lift the automatic stay, you won’t get the benefit of the three to four months postponement.
-However, the additional court requests would like still delay the foreclosure for a short while.

 2. A lender must give the owner notice that it intends to hold a foreclosure sale.
 Once that notice is made, bankruptcy will not stop the clock on the notice.
 Let’s say you receive a document that informs you that the bank will hold a foreclosure sale in three months.
 Your file for bankruptcy a month later.
 You will only have the remaining time on that notice (two months) before the lender can file for a motion to lift the automatic stay.
 If they succeed in getting the motion approved, your sale will likely go forward on schedule.